tersesystems/echopraxia/docs/usage/fieldbuilder.md

 ## Fields and Values

+We've touched on this in the field builder section, but let's get deeper into how fields and values actually work.

 Structured logging in Echopraxia is defined using `Field` and `Value`.
 A `Field` consists of a `name()` that is a `String`, and a `value()` of type `Value<?>`.

 ### Values